 RIGHTS OF MEMBERS

-Section 1 - Regular Members.
-Every regular member of the Congregation in "good standing" shall have the following rights:
+Section 1 - Every adult member of the Congregation in "good standing" shall have the following rights:

 a.
-To attend worship with his or her family at all services conducted at the Synagogue;
+To attend worship with their family at all services conducted at the Synagogue;

 b.
 To vote at all annual and special meetings of the Congregation;

 c.
-To have his or her children educated in the Synagogue's religious school;
+To have their children educated in the Synagogue's religious school;

 d.
 To use the Synagogue upon such terms and conditions as shall from time to time be established by the Board of Trustees;